erikayeah/erikayeah/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/erikayeah](https://github.com/erikayeah)

-- 📫 How to reach me **erikafogar.j@gmail.com**
+- 📫 If my profile resonates with your project, feel free to reach out to me at **erikafogar.j@gmail.com** <h3 align="left">

-- 📄 Know about my experiences [https://www.linkedin.com/in/erikafogar-front-end-developer/](https://www.linkedin.com/in/erikafogar-front-end-developer/)
+- 📄 Know about all my professional experiences [here](https://www.linkedin.com/in/erikafogar-front-end-developer/)

 - ⚡ Fun fact **I'm a nice weirdo and a cat person.**